 WHOLESALE DRUGGISTS.
-E ARNESTLY invite the merchants of Virginia North-Carolina and Tennessee, to examine their ex fail to give entire satisfaction.
-Orders will be promptly attended to.
-All goods sent from their establishment, warranted as represented by them.

-Perfumery, Fancy Articles, Brushes of all kinds, Dye Stuffs.
-Window Glass.
-Patent Medicines, Pure Medical Wines, Brandies, Gins, &c.
-Having facilities unsurpassed by any house in the trade, they feel authorized in saying they can, and will sell all goods in their line of business, at such low prices as cannot

-N. F. RIVES & CO., Wholesale Druggists, DR. N. F. RIVES.
-Petersburg, Va.
-WALTER B. JORDAN,
+E ARNESTLY invite the merchants of Virginia North-Carolina and Tennessee, to examine their extensive stock of Chemicals, Fancy Articles, Brushes of all kinds, Dve Stuffs.
+Tobacco, Window Glass, Patent Medicines, Having facilities unsurpassed by any house in the trade, they feel authorized in saying they can, and will sell all goods in their line of business, at such low prices as cannot fail to give entire satisfaction.
+Orders will be promptly 5.
+The enumeration, in the constitution, of certain attended to.
+All goods sent from their establishment, war- Wholesale Druggists, Petersburg, Va.
+DR. N. F. RIVES, WALTER B. JORDAN, JOSEPH CARR.